 Sidelights are those long, thin windows found on the sides of the front door in several homes.
 Picking the best window treatment for sidelight windows is especially important for a couple of reasons.
 First, they’re a focal point of your home, since most visitors’ eyes are naturally drawn to the front door when looking at a house.
 Second, people–from the mailman to guests to traveling salesmen–will see the sidelight windows up close, which makes a great window treatment that much more important to ensure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do shutters give your home classy looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.

 French doors are a common sight opening up to back decks or patios.
-French doors are hinged double doors, typically with large glass panels, so Fort Lauderdale homeowners have a substantial opportunity to improve their style and light control.
+Since they’re double doors, hinged, and typically have large glass panels Fort Lauderdale homeowners have a substantial opportunity to improve their style and light control.
 French doors open and shut a lot, so they need a durable window treatment that will still let you regulate the amount of light you let come through the window.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Because they’re installed directly onto the frame and are very damage-resistant, shutters are the perfect accompaniment to French doors.
 Their timeless style and energy-efficiency are extra perks for your French door.

 Octagonal windows are some of the most appealing and attention-grabbing windows we see in Fort Lauderdale homes.
 With their unique shape, homeowners would be remiss to cover them up with a standard shaped window treatment like blinds or curtains.
 Alternatively, go with a window treatment that can be customized to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.